Aniways/sdk/docs/android/guides/Emoticons-store/Getting started.md

 The store lets you lock some of the icons we provide and sell credits that are used to unlock them.

-The guide assumes that you have already performed the actions described in the [general getting started guide] (https://github.com/Aniways/sdk/blob/master/docs/android/Getting%20started.md)
+The guide assumes that you have already performed the actions described in the [getting started guide] (https://github.com/Aniways/sdk/blob/master/docs/android/Getting%20started.md)

 ## Adding the Store